xToken/CompMod/webpages/marine_overview.md

 	- Damage lowered from 165 to 80
 	- Damage type changed from 'GrenadeLauncher' to TripleStructural
 	- Now benefits from weapon upgrades
+	- Grenade has no minimum lifetime, can detonate immediately
+	- Grenade has smaller 'grace' detonation radius, decreased from .17 to .1.

 ### Welder:
 	- Cost increased from 3 to 10 pRes